abhikhare0/Parallax_Website/README.md

 # Parallax_Website
-I Developed Parallax Website Using HTML CSS.
+I Developed This Parallax Website Using HTML CSS.